Chapter 1: All Stories Must Have a Beginning

 Her gaze hardened, darting towards the door before she tightened her arms around her newborn.
 She wouldn't let it happen.
 Her children would be fine if she kept them in the Manor.
+The world could have their war.
 The magic in the wards was too strong to be penetrated by their enemies and as long as her children remained there, all would be fine.
 She would be able to protect them even from him.

 She quickly swept her piercing eyes around the room to make sure she was truly alone with her daughter before she nuzzled into her baby's cheek, letting her lips linger at the newborn's ear.
-"I'm sorry, so, so sorry, my love," she brought her free hand up to swipe at the tears that were falling from her eyes.
-For bringing hers into such a dreadful world, it did make her feel sorry for her child, but never would she regret her daughter's birth.
-She had always been a greedy woman and had craved for a daughter for years.
-Now that she had one, she wasn't ever going to willingly let go.
-She would die before handing over any of her children.
+"I'm sorry, so, so sorry, my love," she whispered.
+She brought her free hand up to swipe at the tears that were falling from her eyes.
+For bringing her's into such a dreadful world, it did make her feel sorry for her child, but never would she regret her children's birth.

 A warm smile stretched across her face.
 "You complete our family," she whispered.
-"We'll be happy, I promise.
+"We will be happy, I promise.
 Everything will be fine as long as we are together."
 She placed another kiss upon the newborn's head just as she heard a soft knocking at the door.
-It took less than a second before it was opened and Lucius walked in, closely followed by their young son.
+Panic was quick to seize her heart but there was nothing she could do as the door was opened, taking less than a second before Lucius walked in, closely followed by their young son.

 Her husband looked unsure as he gazed at her and the bundle in her arms but at her nod, beckoning them toward the bed, Lucius picked up Tom and strided forward.
 In Lucius' grasp, Tom clung to his father's shoulder, never taking his steel eyes off of her or his new sibling.
 Once Lucius made his way next to the bed, he gently sat both him and Tom on the edge, letting go of their son to let him get closer to her.

 Lucius nodded his head, briefly switching his attention to their son.
-"Yes, Tom.
-This is your sister," he said with a grin.
-"You're a big brother now, son.
-You are responsible for her now.
-Son, you must promise your mother and I that you will protect her.
-Do you understand?"
+"Yes, son.
+This is your sister," he said with a proud grin.
+"You're a big brother now.
+You must protect her, do you understand?"